mycarta/mycarta/README.md

 ## Stuff I would do differently
 - These days I would definitely build this one in Python: [A study of Ricker wavelets in MS Excel (2016)](https://mycarta.wordpress.com/2016/02/04/a-study-of-ricker-wavelets-in-ms-excel/)

+## Published articles (in Geophysical literature)
+- [Introduction to Classification with SVMs](https://csegrecorder.com/assets/pdfs/2018/2018-01-RECORDER-Machine_Learning_in_Geoscience_V.pdf).
+Article (with [Jupyter notebooks](https://github.com/CSEG/Machine-Learning-CSEG-special-issue/tree/master/Matteo_Niccoli)) offering an intuitive understanding of SVMs using toy datasets inspired by classification problems in geophysics.
+- [Mapping and validating lineaments](https://library.seg.org/doi/10.1190/tle34080948.1).
+Article (with Jupyter notebook) demonstrating how to extract and enhance geologic lineaments from gravity data, and colocate them into a single map to increase confidence.

 ## Upcoming articles
 - [Some advice on reproducing scientific figures](https://github.com/softwareunderground/52things/blob/master/chapters/Niccoli_3.md)
 - [Keep on improving your Geocomputing projects](https://github.com/softwareunderground/52things/blob/master/chapters/Niccoli_2.md)